PanupunJanin/MiniProjectSSDLab/README.md

 In this code, we run the game by running main part of game.java and play checker as 2 loacal players.
 The game will end when one side is out of pieces to play.

+The git repository for this project is https://github.com/PanupunJanin/MiniProjectSSDLab